Search this website for information about collecting stocks and bonds.

 It stands to reason that the more sales we average, the smoother our price chart becomes.
 Oddly high and weirdly low prices become less and less noticeable as we add more and more samples to a moving average.
 In the case of collectible stock and bond prices, a 10-sample moving average would be nice, but we do not have a sufficient number of sales for such an average.
 After experimentation, it appears a 5-sample moving average removes the effects of extreme price behavior fairly efficiently.

-(It would be wonderful if we knew more about dealer sales, but those transactions are hidden from view.)
+(It would be wonderful if we had records of dealer sales, but those transactions are hidden from view.)

 Five-sample moving averages show trends very clearly, but they have a downside.
 They are "lagging" indicators.
 They do not show the value of the last sale, but the average value of the last five sales.
-In other words, it takes several sales at higher prices to show a reversal of declining prices.
+In other words, it takes two or more sales at higher prices to display a reversal of declining prices.
 In our case, where sales are few and far between, the chart of 5-sample moving averages will always trail the current market by six months to a year!

 Measuring the value of the "market basket."
-I calculate 5-sale moving averages for each of the 43 certificate varieties.
-The total of all 43 moving averages give an overall value of the market basket two times a year.
+I calculate 5-sale moving averages for each of the 100 certificate varieties.
+The total of all 100 moving averages gives an overall value of the market basket two times a year.

 Analyzing the index.
-It is important to realize that the index does NOT and can NOT measure the entire breadth of the market.
-There is no market-wide price reporting system; dealer sales are hidden and few collectors report their purchase prices.
-Moreover, it is impossible for a single person to record all auctions and transactions that take place.
+It is important to realize that the index DOES NOT and CAN NOT measure the entire breadth of the market.
+There is no market-wide price reporting system; dealer sales are kept secret and few collectors report their purchase prices.
+Moreover, it is impossible for me to record all auctions and transactions that take place.

 It is apparent that the hobby suffered dramatic price drops after 2003.
 Dealers tend to blame the decline on eBay.
-I FULLY CONCUR.
+I AGREE 100%!
 We could argue the reasons for low eBay prices ad nauseam, but agreement is unimportant.
-We cannot do anything about the price decline except try to understand it.
-This latest price chart suggests several important conclusions.
+We cannot do anything about the price decline until we understand it.
+This latest price chart suggests several important conclusions to me.